rahul-deolikar/my-galaxy/aws/IAM/Limit_to_attach_max .md

 Limit to attach max no of policies to IAM roles

-Maximum number of managed policies that can be attached to an IAM role: 10
+Maximum number of managed policies that can be attached to an IAM role: MIN.
+20 to MAX 2048

 ***Best Practices***